benjaminapetersen/lunch-and-learn-bash/README.md

 ### head

-Print the first N number of lines from an input (usually a file), by default 10 lines.
+Print the first N number of lines from an input (usually a file but could be any input), by default 10 lines.

 ```bash
 head /usr/bin/passwd